ar-io/ar-io-grants/README.md

 - **Gateway Infrastructure and specialised implementations:** Tools for Gateway Operators, specialised gateway implementations for specific use-cases, extending gateway functionality or performance optimisations.

 - **Community and Education:** Documentation, tutorials, starter kits, example implementations and educational content.

+If you're interested in offer a proposal that doesn't fit into these areas please reach out either directly via [email](mailto:will@ar.io?subject=Grants%20Inquiry) or in the grants channel in our [discord](https://discord.com/invite/HGG52EtTc2).

 ## Grant Types